viirret/ops-ctrl/README.md

 # Plans
 - Get this program running as PID1 in dev environment
+- Add other signals and poweroff
 - Improve configuration possibilities
 - Systemd service file converter
+- Add tests